Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Picnic Area by Plaza in QuintánsPicnic Area by Plaza in Quintáns

-There is one restaurant and two hotels here in the center of town (the next bar is in San Martiño, several kilometers ahead).
-For more info on the hotels, click on Casa Ogando and Pensión Plaza (painted bright orange when we were there), with very inexpensive rooms.
+There is one restaurant and three hotels here in town, all near the central plaza.
+(The next bar is in San Martiño, several kilometers ahead).
+For more info on the hotels, click on A de Lucia, the Casa Ogando and Pensión Plaza (painted bright orange) with very inexpensive rooms.

 After walking through the plaza, by the hotel and restaurant, the Camino stays left two times, the second time at the hórreo, shown below.